venix1/crowfall-data/README.md

 **USAGE**: `node scripts/tagging.js`

 ### validate.js
-Checks the json data for valid data types.
+Checks the JSON data for valid data types.
 Validates correct cast, targetting, and type values are used, prevents from mispellings.
 Checks that all items in `powers` node actually exist.

 **USAGE**: `node scripts/validate.js`